 Grades are based on two quizzes, one final exam, one consumer product presentation, one group research project, participation in class discussions, and write-ups for readings - see questions to be answered in the Appendix of this document (I will randomly ask you to turn these in at the start of class for credit).
-Additional criteria for graduate students: 1) different exams, 2) lead discussions for 1-2 of the assigned readings during the semester, 3) separate guidelines for the group project, and 4) a presentation in the field at Harvard Forest.
+Additional criteria for graduate students: 1) different exams, 2) lead discussions for 1-2 of the assigned readings during the semester, and 3) separate guidelines for the group project.

-Final Exam3 30 %
+Final Exam 30%

-Presentation 15 %
+Presentation 15%

-Individual 20%

-Assignments
+Research Project 25%

-Group Assignments 20%
+Group Assignment 15%

-Write-ups for readings 10%

-Class Participation 5%
+Reading Write-up 5% Class Participation 10%